SYNBI-KAIST/MH-DrugMecha/DrugMecha/Description.md

 ## Introduction
 DrugMecha is developed by the Synergistic Bioinformatics Laboratory at the Korea Advanced Institute Science and Technology (KAIST).<br>
-The database utilizes text mining techniques to extract and organize information about drug mechanisms from various biomedical literature sources.
+The database utilizes text mining techniques to extract and organize information about drug mechanisms from PubChem Bioassay Database.

 ## Database Schema
 The database consists of several interconnected tables, each representing a different biological entity or relationship.<br>